Written by Jason Eisner in 1997, for new Computer Science Ph.D. students at the

 - About the smallest bone that you can find in Computer Science is a

-replication or implementation of someone else's work.
+reproduction or implementation of someone else's work.

 While this doesn't get you points for originality, it may